Master of Laws: International law and other LL.M. programs

 As of 2008, there is one LL.M. degree in International Law offered by The Fletcher School of Law and Diplomacy at Tufts University, the oldest school of international affairs in the United States.
-Given that the degree specializes in international law, and is not teaching a first degree in U.S. law (the J.D. degree), the program has not sought ABA accreditation.
+Given that the degree specializes in international law, the program has not sought ABA accreditation.

 The Notre Dame Law School at the University of Notre Dame offers an LL.M in International Human Rights Law to JD graduates from ABA-accredited US schools or LL.B or equivalent from accredited non-US schools.

 Both Duke University School of Law and Cornell Law School offer J.D. students the opportunity to simultaneously pursue an LL.M. in International and Comparative Law.

-The University of Nebraska-Lincoln College of Law provides an LL.M. in Space, Cyber & Telecommunications Law, the only program providing focused study in these three areas.
+The University of Nebraska College of Law provides an LL.M. in Space, Cyber & Telecommunications Law, the only program providing focused study in these three areas.
 The program was established using a grant from NASA and a partnership with the U.S. Air Force Strategic Command.

 St. Mary's University offers the LL.M. in International and Comparative Law, with students having the option to complete both it and their J.D. simultaneously.

-The University of Tulsa College of Law offers an LL.M. in American Indian and Indigenous Peoples Law to JD graduates from ABA-accredited US schools or LL.B or equivalent from accredited non-US schools.
+The University of Tulsa College of Law offers an LL.M. in American Indian and Indigenous Peoples Law to J.D. graduates from ABA-accredited US schools or LL.B or equivalent from accredited non-US schools.

 The University of Washington School of Law offers an LL.M. in Sustainable International Development, the first program of its kind to focus on international development law.
 LL.M. students in this program are also able to elect for a concentration in Indigenous Rights Law.
-Similarly, the school offers a separate LL.M. degree in Asian and Comparative Law.
+The school offers a separate LL.M. degree in Asian and Comparative Law.

-There is one institution that offers an ABA-approved LL.M, that does not offer the first degree in law (the J.D. degree): The U.S. Army Judge Advocate General's Legal Center and School offers an officer's resident graduate course, a specialized program beyond the first degree in law, leading to an LL.M. in Military Law, with concentrations in Administrative and Civil Law, Government Contract and Fiscal Law, Criminal Law, and Operational and International Law.
+There is one institution that offers an ABA-approved LL.M, that does not offer a J.D. degree: The U.S. Army Judge Advocate General's Legal Center and School offers an officer resident graduate course, a specialized program beyond the first degree in law, leading to an LL.M. in Military Law.